DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - Science lens: Early state formation, monumental construction, elite lineages; divergent health/robustness signals.
 - Cross-links: Hybrid Crisis chapter; Nephilim appendix (Genesis 6:4; Numbers 13:33).

+- **The "Muddle in the Middle" Parallel:** The mythological chaos of this period is powerfully mirrored in the scientific record.
+This was a time when multiple human species coexisted, competed, and sometimes interbred, creating a "tangled bush" of a family tree.
+Genetic analysis has since confirmed the existence of "ghost lineages"—entire human populations that left genetic traces in modern humans but almost no physical fossils.
+The discovery of the Denisovans, known almost entirely from DNA, is a prime example of such a ghost population.

 ## Phase 7: The Flood Reset (≈2,350 BCE)

 - Myth lens: Coordinated purge of unstable hybrids; selective preservation; memory codified in global deluge narratives.